AzeematRaji/static-website-on-s3-bucket/README.md

-# Host a static website on AWS S3 private bucket and cloudfront
+# Hosting a Static Website on AWS S3 with CloudFront as a CDN

 - step 1: create an s3 bucket